elementary/website/docs/human-interface-guidelines.md

 ![](/images/docs/human-interface-guidelines/notebooks/dynamic-notebook.png)

-A Dynamic Notebook is a way for an app to provide user-managable tabbing functionality, commonly seen in web browsers.
+A Dynamic Notebook is a way for an app to provide user-manageable tabbing functionality, commonly seen in web browsers.
 The tabs appear attached to the toolbar on their own tab bar above the relevant content.
-Tabs are able to be rearranged and closed and a "new tab" button is at the left ot the notebook widget.
+Tabs are able to be rearranged and closed, and a "new tab" button is at the start of the notebook widget.

 # Iconography {#iconography}